The Architecture of Agency Volume 5 Agent-Binding

 The serious modern heirs of Hume’s skepticism run the diagnosis differently, and agent-binding carves out a middle ground between them.

 Richard Joyce’s moral fictionalism takes the other exit: moral claims are not objective truths but beneficial social fictions — morality as a useful myth we keep telling because it lubricates cooperation, despite lacking literal truth.
-This is more congenial than it sounds hostile; Joyce is right that moral practice earns its keep pragmatically.
-But fictionalism concedes too much and settles for too little.
-A morality maintained as a known fiction is a fragile foundation — myths hold only as long as nobody looks down — and no fiction is required.
-Agent-bound moral statements are not useful pretenses; they are literally true, in the same workaday sense that any conditional empirical claim is true.
-Where Joyce offers utility without truth, agent-binding delivers both: the pragmatic function and genuine, evaluable, conditional objectivity underneath it.
+This is more congenial than it sounds; Joyce is right that moral practice earns its keep pragmatically.
+But no fiction is required.
+A bound claim is not a myth we agree to tell; it is an ordinary empirical claim about an agent, true or false as the agent’s values actually are.
+Where Joyce offers a useful fiction, agent-binding offers a plain fact — about a valuer, not about the cosmos.

 Emphatically Not Relativism

 Now the accusation this position always attracts.
-Values are subjective; moral truth is relative to an agent’s vantage — isn’t that just relativism in a lab coat?
+Values are subjective; moral truth is relative to an agent’s vantage — isn’t that just relativism?

-Agent-binding subjectivism is built on the opposite instinct.
-The critical difference lies in what happens to the evaluative standard:
+Agent-binding subjectivism is built on the opposite instinct from the relativist’s.
+The critical difference lies in what happens to the standard:

 The Device in Hand

 What it demands in exchange is honesty about vantage.
-Every moral claim in the rest of this volume is bound, implicitly or explicitly, to the agents whose values give it truth conditions — and when I argue that some values are better than others, that too will be a bound claim, made from a stated vantage, criticizable in the open.
-Naked preferences persuade no one and settle nothing.
-Bound ones are the load-bearing structure of everything that follows.
+Every moral claim in the rest of this volume should disclose, implicitly or explicitly, the agent and standard that supply its normative force — and when I argue that some values are better than others, that too is a bound claim made from a stated standpoint.
+Naming a premise does not make it persuasive or authoritative.
+It makes the argument visible enough to criticize.